-Our aim at Just IT Apprenticeships is to match bright young tech enthusiasts with forward-thinking employers to introduce new talent into the digital industries.
-We also help organisations bridge their skills gap by upskilling employees with IT and Digital qualifications.
+Our aim at Just IT Apprenticeships is to match motivated tech enthusiasts with forward-thinking employers to introduce new talent into the digital industries.
+We also help organisations bridge their skills gap by using apprenticeship funding to upskill their existing employees with IT and Digital qualifications.

 Hire New IT & Digital Talent